skovy/skovy.dev/content/blog/code-splitting-with-webpack-typescript-react/index.md

 [TypeScript 2.4](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#dynamic-import-expressions).
 This allows imports to be executed dynamically to lazy load modules.
-However, for code splitting to work with webpack these dynamic imports must be left as is and not transpiled.
-Setting the `module` to `esnext` will output the dynamic imports as is and preserve them for webpack to handle to perform chunking and code splitting.
+However, for code splitting to work with webpack these dynamic imports must be left as is and not transpiled by TypeScript.
+Setting the `module` to `esnext` will preserve the dynamic imports in the output for webpack to handle and perform code splitting.

 ```json
 // tsconfig.json